MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 ## Post deployment tasks

-Remote Desktop Protocol(RDP) and the **Administrator** user is disabled after the deployment on Azure Stack HCI systems.
+For security reasons, Remote Desktop Protocol(RDP) is disabled and the local administrator renamed after the deployment completes on Azure Stack HCI systems.

 You may need to connect to the system via RDP to deploy workloads.
 Follow these steps to connect to your cluster via the Remote PowerShell and then enable RDP:

 1. Run PowerShell as administrator on your management PC.
 1. Connect to your Azure Stack HCI system via a remote PowerShell session.